Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Introduction

 The contributions of this paper are the following.
-First, we present a set of data-based conditions for stability of CT systems and establish the connection between these conditions and the data-based system representation in \cite{LopezMuCDC2022}.
+First, we present a set of data-based conditions for stability of CT systems with noisy data and establish the connection between these conditions and the data-based system representation in \cite{LopezMuCDC2022}.
 We also show that the obtained conditions recover various known stability results in the literature.
-Then, using the developed control framework, we formulate and solve the continuous-time data-based control problems described above.
-To the best of our knowledge, the data-based formulations of the trajectory-reference problem and the inverse problem of optimal control are novel in the data-based control literature.
+Then, using the developed control framework, we formulate and solve the three continuous-time data-based control problems described above.
+To the best of our knowledge, the data-based formulation of the trajectory-reference problem is novel in the data-based control literature.
 The solution of the data-based LQR problem has been presented for DT systems, but not for the CT case.
-The proposed robust pole placement algorithm is a solution to the exact pole placement problem (unlike \cite{BisoffiPerTes2023}) that provides robustness properties against noisy measurements (unlike \cite{Bianchin2023}).
+The proposed robust pole placement algorithm allows \textit{exact} pole placement (unlike \cite{BisoffiPerTes2023}) and provides robustness properties against noise (unlike \cite{Bianchin2023}).

-The remainder of this paper is organized as follows.
-Section~\ref{secprel} presents useful definitions to be used throughout the paper.
-In Section~\ref{seccond}, conditions for stabilization of continuous-time systems are obtained and compared to those in the existing literature.
-The trajectory-reference control problem is described and solved in Section~\ref{sectr}.
-Data-based optimal control for CT systems is studied in Section~\ref{secoc}.
-Section~\ref{secpp} presents the solution to the data-based robust pole placement problem.
-Section~\ref{secsim} presents numerical examples of the proposed controllers, and Section~\ref{secconc} concludes the paper.
+In the following, Section~\ref{secprel} presents useful definitions to be used throughout the paper.
+In Section~\ref{seccond}, conditions for stabilization of continuous-time systems are obtained.
+Our solutions to three data-based problems are described in Section~\ref{sectr}.
+Section~\ref{secsim} presents numerical examples, and Section~\ref{secconc} concludes the paper.